 M.O.L.L.E. stands for Modular Light Weight Load-Carrying Equipment.
 (I know kinda weird the way they broke the abbreviation down)....but all the same, Very KOOOOL Gear! and a great idea!

-I bought this human vest with the pouches and the additional pouches at a Pawn Store.
+We bought this human vest, for Deron, with several pouches on it already from a Pawn Store.
+We also bought the additional pouches at a different Pawn Store.
 We got a great deal on the items, far less than you could buy them for On Line, new or used.

 This is a photo I LOVE.
 It is Deron with Tekoa.
 Both are wearing a M.O.L.L.E.
 Vest.
 It was taken just off our front porch.